-New ISIN on the original share (BORG): SE00 0696 5240
+New ISIN code on the original share (BORG): SE00 0824 2002

 This information brochure provides information on the Board of Directors' proposal of capital distribution to the shareholders of Björn Borg through an automatic redemption of shares.
-The purpose of this information brochure is to provide the shareholders of Björn Borg with information for the Annual General Meeting on 11 May 2015.
+The document is not a prospectus in accordance with the Financial Instruments Trading Act (1991:980) or any other regulation.
+The purpose of this information brochure is to provide the shareholders of Björn Borg with information for the Annual General Meeting on 19 May 2016.
 This information brochure is not intended for shareholders whose participation in the redemption procedure requires additional information or the implementation of registration measures or other measures beyond those required by Swedish law.
 This information brochure may not be distributed to countries requiring additional information or measures pursuant to the preceding sentence or to countries in which distribution would conflict with applicable regulations.
 It is the responsibility of each individual to observe the restrictions ensuing from foreign law.
-Erik Penser Bankaktiebolag has assisted the Company in compiling this information brochure and has relied on the information provided by the Company.
-Erik Penser Bankaktiebolag assumes no responsibility for the accuracy of the information in this information brochure or any decision taken based on the information in this brochure.
+Erik Penser Bank has assisted the Company in compiling this information brochure as well as reviewed the information and has relied on the information provided by the Company.
+Erik Penser Bank assumes no responsibility for the accuracy of the information in this information brochure or any decision taken based on the information in this brochure.
 Disputes arising from the redemption procedure pursuant to this information brochure shall be settled exclusively by Swedish law in a Swedish court.